 Look for Ways to Suggest Improvement

 It doesn’t take much to improve a paper’s style.
 Believe it or not, just a few simple tweaks in wording can add enough flourish and pizzazz to elevate a paper’s status from mediocre to downright decent!
 These ideas aren’t a cure-all, but they go a long way toward raising the bar.
-Make some of these suggestions to your budding author:
+Offer some of these editing tips to your budding author:

 2008 © Kim Kautzer.
 All rights reserved.